changepack/changepack/README.md

 ![CI](https://github.com/changepack/changepack/actions/workflows/ci.yml/badge.svg)

 Changepack is an open-source changelog for your product.
-Share updates with your customers and keep people in the loop!
+Share updates about new features with your customers and keep people in the loop!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)